ecotaxa/ecotaxa_py_client/docs/JobsApi.md

 Restart Job

-Restart the job by its id.
-The job must be in a restartable state, and be accessible to current user.
+**Restart the job related to the given id.**  Return **NULL upon success.**  🔒 The job must be in a restartable state, and be accessible to current user.

 ### Example